* WINNER *

 IN COLLEGE AND UNIVERSITY

-Welcome to the International Food Law Internet Certificate Program sponsored by the Institute for Food Laws & Regulations (IFLR), the Department of Food Science and Human Nutrition (FSHN), and the College of Agriculture and Natural Resources (CANR) at Michigan State University (MSU).
-This is an Internet distance education program that consists of a series of region-specific food law courses taught completely over the Internet by an international network of food science academic and legal professionals who understand the legal complexities of food laws and regulations and how they impact the flow of food and agricultural products across national boundaries.
+The Online International Food Law Certificate Program sponsored by the Institute for Food Laws & Regulations (IFLR) is an Internet distance education program that consists of a series of region- specific or topic-specific food law courses taught completely over the Internet by an international network of food science academic and legal professionals who understand the legal complexities of food laws and regulations and how they impact the flow of food and agricultural products across national boundaries.
+Satisfactory completion of any four of the courses results in a Certificate from Michigan State University indicating your successful completion of our International Food Law Distance Education Certificate Program.

 - International Food Laws and Regulations